 Late that year the disheartened Adelaide group accepted an offer from Stan Booker to sell him A68-1.
 The irony was that within

-weeks they learnt that their submissions and those of fellow Adelaide pilot Langdon Badger for his Mustang (VH-IVI) caused
+weeks they learnt that their submissions and those of fellow Adelaide pilot Langdon Badger for his CAC Mustang (VH-IVI) had resulted

-DCA to review their policy, and a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
-It was too late.
+in DCA reviewing their policy: a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
+But it was too late.

-it is N51WB with warbird enthusiast Wiley Sanders, Alabama, flying in camouflage as RAAF "A68-1001 Jeanie Too".
+owned by American warbird enthusiast Wiley Sanders in Alabama, painted in spurious camoufalage as RAAF "A68-1001 Jeanie Too".

 And the other five ?

-and these later machines may well have utilised reconditioned parts from the Emu five.
+military Mustang models until 1973 and these later machines probaby utilised reconditioned parts from the Emu five.